DevExpress/devextreme-cli/README_DEVELOPERS.md

 $ npm run test-local
 ```

-This script creates test applications in the `testing/sandbox` folder, starts a web server per framework, and runs the snapshot tests.
+This script creates test applications in the `testing/sandbox` folder, starts a web server for each framework, and runs the snapshot tests.

 You can find test results in the following folders: